Horizontally quasiconvex envelope in the Heisenberg group: Introduction

 The existence of viscosity solutions, on the other hand, can be handled in a standard way by adapting Perron's method \cite{CIL}.
 Since the existence in the Euclidean case is not explicitly discussed in \cite{BGJ1}, we give full details of the arguments for our sub-Riemannian version in Section \ref{sec:exist}.
 Once the sequence $u_n$ is determined iteratively for all $n=1, 2, \ldots$, Theorem \ref{thm scheme bdry} can be proved by applying a stability argument for viscosity solutions.

-It is worth mentioning two variants of our main result above.
-Instead of adopting the restrictive setting \eqref{data bdry}\eqref{data bdry ineq}, one can alternatively impose a slightly stronger h-convexity assumption on $\Omega$ to solve \eqref{iteration eq} with general boundary data and obtain the scheme convergence as in Theorem \ref{thm scheme bdry}; see Theorem \ref{thm existence2} and Remark \ref{rmk convergence2}.
-The strengthened convexity assumption demands $\Omega$ be h-convex up to its boundary; namely, the horizontal segment $[p, q)\in \Omega$ for any $p\in \Omega$ and $q\in \partial \Omega$.
-For bounded sets, it is easy to see that h-convex up to its boundary condition implies the set is h-convex; in general, it is not clear if there two notions of convexity of sets are equivalent.
+It is worth mentioning that, instead of adopting the restrictive setting \eqref{data bdry}\eqref{data bdry ineq}, one can solve \eqref{iteration eq} with general boundary data and obtain the scheme convergence as in Theorem \ref{thm scheme bdry} if there exists an appropriate h-quasiconvex barrier $\ul{f}$ from below compatible with the boundary value; see Theorem \ref{thm existence2} and Remark \ref{rmk convergence2}.

 Another possible modification of the scheme is to consider the maximal subsolution of \eqref{iteration eq} rather than its solutions at each step.
 Although we only get pointwise convergence of the scheme in this case, it allows us to avoid the uniqueness issue and to construct the h-quasiconvex envelopes for a general class of upper semicontinuous functions, even in an unbounded domain $\Omega$.
 See Theorem \ref{thm scheme} for results in this relaxed setting.